 The International Finance Facility for Education is an education financing engine that multiplies donor resources to give countries the opportunity to make urgent investments in quality education and skills.
-A collaborative and self-sustaining way to finance inclusive learning pathways for the world's poorest children and youth, IFFEd unlocks opportunities where humanity needs them - empowering generations to thrive.
+A collaborative and self-sustaining way to finance inclusive learning pathways for the world's poorest children and youth.
+IFFEd unlocks opportunities where humanity needs it, empowering generations to thrive.

 What does IFFEd do?

 Brings together and expands the education ecosystem by engaging with government, non-government, and philanthropic players, enabling and leveraging distinct strengths of each stakeholder.
 Identifies breakthrough solutions in education by working with forward-thinking public and philanthropic partners to design, test, and scale evidence-based approaches in different contexts.
-Supports tested and proven programming in an unprecedented way to reach far greater numbers of learners and educators.
+Supports proven, evidence-based programming in an unprecedented way to reach far greater numbers of learners and educators.
 Supercharges education financing by working with public and philanthropic donors who contribute equity guarantees and grants to IFFEd which are used to leverage multiples of additional affordable financing through the multilateral development banks (MDBs).
 IFFEd's story so far IFFEd's original design was completed with a number of bilateral donors and four MDBs - the ADB, AfDB, IADB, and World Bank.
 As called for by the UN Secretary-General, IFFEd was launched at the UN Transforming Education Summit in September 2022 by UN Special Envoy for Global Education Gordon Brown and its founding donors, with the backing of world leaders.
-IFFEd launched with a 3-year growth model, starting in one to two regions to immediately demonstrate impact before expanding globally.
-It has the potential to mobilise at least \$10 billion in new financing for education in the next 5 to 7 years and its financial model has already been reviewed and assured by credit rating agencies.
-In February 2023, IFFEd was officially registered as a Swiss foundation and will soon be operationalised, appoint its CEO, receive its first contributions, and work with MDB and country partners to deliver quality education and skills programmes for children and youth most in need.
+As of July 2023, IFFEd is established and operational as a non-profit foundation in Geneva, Switzerland.
+IFFEd has the potential to mobilise \$10 billion in additional financing for education and skills by 2030.
+IFFEd's financial mechanism is currently in its final stages of preparation and will receive its first contributions and credit rating in 2023.
+IFFEd will commence its first projects with MDB and country partners to deliver quality education and skills programmes for children and youth most in need in 2024.
+New sovereign donor, philanthropic, MDB and country partners are invited to join!